tpascarella/sr50/docs/investing/human-capital.md

 ## Deep Work

 Your ability to focus without distraction on a cognitively demanding task is what will separate you from the chaff of employees.
+It's like Starting Strength for your brain.
 If you cultivate your deep work ability, you are able to produce work at a much higher quality and quantity than others.

 [Deep Work](https://www.amazon.com/dp/B013UWFM52/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by Cal Newport is required reading for everyone.